On vacations that include an overnight stay in Las Vegas, at least one member of the traveling party must be 21 years of age or older.

 Day 5 ST. LOUIS–BRANSON

 Today, we travel through the Missouri countryside, then on to Branson, one of America’s biggest music centers.
-Join us this evening for our optional award-winning buffet dinner and one of Branson’s top shows.
+Your Tour Director will make suggestions for independent exploration.

 Day 7 OKLAHOMA CITY–ELK CITY–AMARILLO

 On the way out of Amarillo, see Cadillac Ranch, a quirky art sculpture consisting of a collection of 10 Cadillacs.
 Before crossing into New Mexico, reach Adrian, the halfway point on Route 66.
-Across the New Mexico border, visit RUSSELL’S CAR MUSEUM, featuring classic cars and memorabilia.
+Across the New Mexico border, visit Russell’s Car Museum, featuring classic cars and memorabilia.
 Next, stop in Tucumcari and shop for souvenirs at Teepee Curios, and see the neon signs of the Blue Swallow Motel that has been serving travelers of Route 66 since 1939.
 Visit Central Avenue in Albuquerque, where many of the original Route 66 buildings and businesses still stand.
-Afterward, there’s free time in this original Spanish town with its fine parish church and Spanish-style plaza.
+Afterward, there is free time in this original Spanish town with its fine parish church and Spanish-style plaza.

 Day 9 ALBUQUERQUE

 This morning, stand in awe as you experience the pre-dawn opening ceremonies and the unforgettable Mass Ascension where hundreds of hot air balloons take off, turning the sky into a virtual rainbow of colors.
-What began as a gathering of 13 balloons 35 years ago has since turned into the largest ballooning event in the world.
+What began as a gathering of 13 balloons in 1972 has since turned into the largest ballooning event in the world.
 Then, cross the Continental Divide and continue to Gallup, which claims a longtime Hollywood connection.
-From Redskin, filmed in 1929, to the more recent adventures of Superman, the area has provided unequaled movie scenery.
+From classic westerns to the more recent adventures of Superman, the area has provided unequaled movie scenery.
 The next two nights are in Williams, gateway to the Grand Canyon, and listed in the National Register for Historic Places.
 The Historic Downtown District covers six square blocks and boasts a rich heritage that features the Old West and Route 66.

 Day 11 WILLIAMS.
 EXCURSION TO GRAND CANYON NATIONAL PARK